 Giant’s replacement for the affordable alloy Defy inherits the best features of its predecessor, with a lively, comfortable ride.

-Shimano’s 8-speed Claris offers very competent shifting and a wide range of gears, and Giant’s in-house components are all decent, with the wheels being a little bit lighter than those typically found on bikes at this price point.
+Shimano’s 8-speed Claris offers very competent shifting and a wide range of gears and its latest incarnation has hidden cables.
+Giant’s in-house components are all decent, with the wheels being a little bit lighter than those typically found on bikes at this price point.

 The brakes would benefit from an upgrade to cartridge pads, but the total package is a good one.